 There are three main types of distractions:

-– Visual: when the driver’s eyes are taken off the road.
+– Visual: the driver’s eyes are taken off the road.

-– Manual: when the driver’s hands are taken off the wheel.
+– Manual: the driver’s hands are taken off the wheel.

-– Cognitive: when the driver’s mind is taken off of driving.
+– Cognitive: the driver’s mind is taken off of driving.

 Eating, looking at a map and talking on the phone are all distractions that can keep a driver from focusing on the road — so you can guess how common distracted driving is.

 It can be really tempting to do other things while driving a car.
-Doing more than one thing at the same time is called multitasking.
 And it’s a fact that most people aren’t as good at multitasking as they think they are!

 Just one phone call can change everything.